-Complete an analysis of assessment data on at least an annual bas areas will be targeted for instructional training, resource developm 2023-09-01 2026-05-29 Lead Person/Position Material/Resources/Supports Needed PD Step?
+Complete an analysis of assessment data on at least an annual basis to identify areas of academic need in mathematics.
+These areas will be targeted for instructional training, resource development and scheduling.
+2023-09- 01 2026-05- 29 Lead Person/Position Material/Resources/Supports Needed PD Step?
 Com Step?
-Director of Elementary and Secondary Education Lead Math SAS Resources PSSA and Keystone scores (raw scores and Vos Teachers Principals reports) Yes
+Director of Elementary and Secondary Education Lead Math Teachers Principals SAS Resources PSSA and Keystone scores (raw scores and reports) Yes

-Anticipated Output Monitoring/Evaluation (People, Frequency, and Method) After a review and analysis of prior year's PSSA scores, each grade and/or course will identify at least 2 Identify annually for input into instructional areas on the assessment that are priority areas for improvement. planning for the school year.
+Anticipated Output Monitoring/Evaluation (People, Frequency, and Method) After a review and analysis of prior year's PSSA scores, each Identify annually for input into grade and/or course will identify at least 2 areas on the instructional planning for the school assessment that are priority areas for improvement. year.